Lancashire Thunder

-Lancashire Thunder were an English women's Twenty20 cricket team based in Manchester, Lancashire that competed in England’s women's Twenty20 competition, the Women's Cricket Super League.
+Lancashire Thunder is an English women's Twenty20 cricket team based in Manchester, Lancashire that competed in England's women's Twenty20 competition, the Women's Cricket Super League.
 Thunder played their home matches at Old Trafford and various grounds across the North West.
 They were captained by Kate Cross and coached by Mark McInnes, working with General Manager Bobby Cross.
 In 2020, following reforms to the structure of women's domestic cricket, some elements of Lancashire Thunder were retained for a new team, North West Thunder.

 History

 2016-2019: Women's Cricket Super League

 Lancashire Thunder were formed in 2016 to compete in the new Women's Cricket Super League, partnering with Lancashire CCC.
 In their inaugural season, they finished bottom of the group stage, winning just one game.
 In 2017, they fared even worse, failing to win a game as they finished bottom of the group once again.

 2018 brought an expansion to the WCSL, with each side now playing 10 games, and Lancashire Thunder improved under the new format, winning 5 out of their 10 games.
 However, this still meant they just missed out on progressing to Finals Day, finishing 4th.
 Thunder bowler Sophie Ecclestone was the third highest wicket-taker in the tournament, with 15.
 In 2019, Lancashire Thunder once again finished bottom of the group, with no wins and one tie.
 Following this season, women's cricket in England was restructured and Lancashire Thunder were disbanded as part of the reforms; however they survived in spirit for a new team, North West Thunder, who represented a larger area, but retained some of their players.